dentarg/auth0-blog/_posts/2018-03-01-vuejs-kanban-board-the-development-process.markdown

 The only prerequisite you need to follow along with this article is [NodeJS](https://nodejs.org/en/download/).
 I'm using version 6.3.1.
 The main driver regarding the version of Node is [`vue-cli`](https://github.com/vuejs/vue-cli); it says you can use anything from Node 4.0 and above, but 6.0 and above is preferred.

-## Setting up the application
+## Setting Up the Vue.js Application

-To get started with the application, we're going to use [vue-cli](https://github.com/vuejs/vue-cli).
+To get started with the application, we're going to use [`vue-cli`](https://github.com/vuejs/vue-cli).
 This will generate our base application for us, including setting up [Webpack](https://webpack.js.org/) with everything that we need.
-For this tutorial we won't really need to go into the Webpack configuration, or really interact with Webpack at all - the default configuration is all fine for us.
+For this tutorial, we won't really need to go into the Webpack configuration, or really interact with Webpack at all—the default configuration is all fine for us.

 To start, let's install `vue-cli` globally from the command line: